Rideshare & Public Transit AccidentsMcLachlan Law2022-02-18T17:22:44+00:00

 Countless California citizens rely on public transportation and rideshare services like Uber and Lyft to get to work, run errands, and save money on commuting instead of buying and using their own personal vehicles.
 Public transportation is an essential part of the economy in California and throughout the country.
 Unfortunately, accidents can happen involving rideshare vehicles, buses, trains, and taxis.

-Why Work With Redondo Beach Mass Transit Accident Lawyer
+Why Work With Hermosa Beach Mass Transit Accident Lawyer

 What to Expect in a California Public Transportation Accident Case